Protecting Language Generation Models via Invisible Watermarking: Experiments

 \subsection{Main Results}

 The results of the watermark identifiability and generation quality for the text generation tasks studied in this paper are presented in Table \ref{table:main}.
+We also show examples of watermarked text in Table \ref{tab:wm_examples}.
 Both our method \method and \citet{He2021ProtectingIP} achieve a 1.00 mean average precision (mAP) on the watermark detection, indicating the effectiveness of detecting IP infringements.
 Nevertheless, \method has better BLEU and ROUGE-L scores, reflecting the better generation quality of our method.
-Although \citet{He2021ProtectingIP} has perfect detection, we argue that the watermarks of extracted models in \citet{He2021ProtectingIP} can be easily erased as the synonym replacement techniques are not invisible.
-It's worth noting that \method sees a negligible degradation in metrics such as BLEU, ROUGE, and BERTScore, when compared to the non-watermarked baseline.
+Note that when mAP reaches 1.00, the false positive rates become 0.
+This implies that by selecting an appropriate threshold (empirically set as $P_{\text{snr}} > 5.0$), the signal of unwatermarked models does not exceed this threshold.
+While \citet{He2021ProtectingIP} has perfect detection, we argue that the watermarks of extracted models in \citet{He2021ProtectingIP} can be easily erased as the synonym replacement techniques are not invisible.
+It's worth mentioning that \method sees a negligible degradation in metrics such as BLEU, ROUGE, and BERTScore, when compared to the non-watermarked baseline.
 CATER utilizes conditional watermarks, which inevitably leads to non-obvious watermark signals in the extracted model's output.